Neural Logistic Bandits

-Our proof of \Cref{thm:main} is given in \Cref{sec:bern}.
-The second inequality in \Cref{thm:main} follows from \Cref{ass:kappa} which states that \(\dot\mu(\cdot)\leq R\leq 1/4\).
+Our proof of Theorem \ref{thm:main} is given in Section \ref{sec:bern}.
+The second inequality in Theorem \ref{thm:main} follows from Assumption \ref{ass:kappa} which states that \(\dot\mu(\cdot)\leq R\leq 1/4\).
 Notice that the tail inequality is data‑adaptive, as it does not explicitly depend on \(d\).
 Moreover, the term $\log\frac{\det H_t}{\det\lambda\mathbf{I}}$ can decrease depending on the observed feature vectors (e.g., it becomes $0$ if \(\{x_i\}_{i=1}^t\) are all \(\mathbf{0}\)).
-By incorporating non‑uniform variances when defining \(H_t\), our design matrix enables a variance-adaptive analysis and eliminates the worst‑case variance dependency \(\kappa\).
+By incorporating non‑uniform variances when defining \(H_t\), our design matrix enables a variance-adaptive analysis and drops the worst‑case variance dependency \(\kappa\).

-The seminal work of \citet{abbasi2011improved} provided a variant of the Azuma-Hoeffding tail inequality for vector-valued martingales, under the assumption that the martingale difference \(\eta_t\) is \(M\)-sub-Gaussian.
+The seminal work of \cite{abbasi2011improved} provided a variant of the Azuma-Hoeffding tail inequality for vector-valued martingales, under the assumption that the martingale difference \(\eta_t\) is \(M\)-sub-Gaussian.
 Their tail bound shows that $\|s_t\|_{\widetilde{V}_t^{-1}} = \widetilde{\mathcal{O}}(M\sqrt{d})$, where \(\widetilde{V}_t = \sum_{i=1}^t x_i x_i^\top + \lambda \mathbf{I}\).
-Extending this result to (neural) logistic bandits, \citet{verma2024neural} incorporated the worst‑case variance \(\kappa\) into the design matrix $V_t = \sum_{i=1}^t x_i x_i^\top + \kappa \lambda I$ to deduce
+Extending this result to (neural) logistic bandits, \cite{verma2025neural} incorporated the worst‑case variance \(\kappa\) into the design matrix $V_t = \sum_{i=1}^t x_i x_i^\top + \kappa \lambda I$ to deduce